Hopbox/kosh/README.md

 # kosh

-Kosh is a collection of widely used configuration information about various applications and catagories
+Kosh is a collection of widely used configuration information about various applications

 To use the NSinkParser (Example:- https://gitlab.com/netify.ai/public/netify-agent/-/blob/master/deploy/netify-sink.conf)